CFP: Enactivism and Phenomenology: State of the Dialog

 - The relation between the notions of environment, world, life-world, and the universe studied by science

 - Perception–action interrelation; interrelation between the cognizer’s activity and the role of environment; the role of the cognizer’s activity, including their physical movement, in “higher-order” cognition

-Please send anonymized abstracts of 300–500 words in English, no later than 31 October 2021 to [email protected].
+Please send anonymized abstracts of 300–500 words in English, attached as a word file, no later than 31 October 2021 to [email protected].
+Please include "Enactivism and Phenomenology Conference - abstract submission" in the subject line.
 Full papers of up to 4000 words are also accepted.
 The presenter’s name, affiliation, and contact information should be indicated in the e-mail.

 Date: 11 – 12 November 2021